[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 Unlike other journals, TradesViz has 3 types of notes which we explain below:

 • Trade note: This is a note that is attached to a single trade.
 The type of note most users must have used in other journals, excel sheets, etc., and the most common type of note.
 You can write a note about a single trade and this typically contains details of what you did in that trade, rules you followed, and even images related to that trade (although, we recommend uploading images separately for each trade/day via the image section of the day/trade explore for better organization).
-The real-time notes are initially misc notes (not attached to anything) and after adding/syncing your trades, once they get attached to a trade, they become a trade note.
+The real-time notes are initially misc notes (not attached to any day or a trade) and after adding/syncing your trades, once they get attached to a trade, they become a trade note.

 Trade notes are easily filterable because there are a lot of trade-property-specific filters on TradesViz.
 Trade notes can be found on: